-- (a) In all zones where agriculture or farm use is not a permitted use, the keeping of animals shall be deemed to be an accessory use subject to setback requirements in Section 3.11(a) and shall be limited to: - (i) on parcels less than 1000 m2 in size the keeping of animals is restricted to pets and household poultry in accordance with Subsection 3.6 (b); - (ii) on parcels 1000 m2 or greater in size, the keeping of animals is restricted to household animals and pets;
+- (a) In all zones where agriculture or farm use is not a permitted use, the keeping of animals shall be deemed to be an accessory use subject to setback requirements in Section 3.11(a) and shall be limited to: - (i) on parcels less than 1000 m in size the keeping of animals is restricted to pets and household poultry in accordance with Subsection 3.6 (b); - (ii) on parcels 1000 m or greater in size, the keeping of animals is restricted to household animals and pets;

-- (iii) on parcels 1.0 ha or greater in size, the keeping of pets, household animals, and household livestock is permitted. - (b) The keeping of household poultry on parcels less than 1000 m2 is subject to the following regulations: - (i) must be accessory to the residential use of the parcel; - (ii) a maximum of 5 hens or ducks are permitted per parcel; - (iii) no roosters, cockerels, or peacocks, and the like may be kept on the parcel; - (iv) a minimum enclosure of 0.37 m^2 (4 ft2) per hen or duck must be provided; - (v) any building or structure containing household poultry, whether portable or stationary, must: - (A) meet the minimum setback requirements of the applicable zone and in no case shall be sited within 2.0 m of any lot line; - (B) not be located within the front yard or exterior side yard; - (C) have a maximum floor area of 10 m^2 and a maximum height of 3.0 m. - (vi) For clarity, the regulations of Section 3.6 Keeping of Animals does not apply to any parcel located in the Agricultural Land Reserve (ALR).
+- (b) The keeping of household poultry on parcels less than 1000 m is subject to the following regulations: - (i) must be accessory to the residential use of the parcel; - (ii) a maximum of 5 hens or ducks are permitted per parcel; - (iii) no roosters, cockerels, or peacocks, and the like may be kept on the parcel; - (iv) a minimum enclosure of 0.37 m (4 ft) per hen or duck must be provided; - (v) any building or structure containing household poultry, whether portable or stationary, must: - (A) meet the minimum setback requirements of the applicable zone and in no case shall be sited within 2.0 m of any lot line; - (B) not be located within the front yard or exterior side yard; - (C) have a maximum floor area of $10 \text{ m}^2$ and a maximum height of 3.0 m. - (vi) For clarity, the regulations of Section 3.6 Keeping of Animals does not apply to any parcel located in the Agricultural Land Reserve (ALR).